emirberasoguk/TheLastGarage/asset_olusturucu.md

-YENİ ANA STİL BLOKU (Pixel Art Prefix)
-Bu yeni prefix, AI'ya retro, düşük çözünürlüklü, piksellerin sayıldığı ve anti-aliasing (yumuşatma) olmayan bir tarz istediğimizi net bir şekilde belirtecek.

-[STYLE PREFIX]: Isometric 2D pixel art game asset.
-Post-apocalyptic dieselpunk theme inspired by Earn to Die.
-Rusty metal, exhaust smoke, industrial waste grime.
-Low resolution retro style (like 16-bit era SNES/Genesis games), visible pixel grid, limited desaturated color palette (rust browns, oranges, greys, olive greens).
-No anti-aliasing, jagged pixel edges.
-Isolated sprite on completely transparent background with no shadow.

-1. ÜS ve PARA BİRİMİ (İzometrik Pixel Art)
-Ana Garaj (Main Garage)
-Konsept: Oyun alanında (grid üzerinde) büyük bir yer kaplayan, piksellerle detaylandırılmış ana bina.

-Prompt: [STYLE PREFIX] Large isometric pixel art building sprite.
-A fortified main garage made of salvaged rusty metal plates, car bodies, and corrugated iron.
-Spikes on the roof, thick pixel smoke puffing from chimneys.
-Reinforced roll-up doors facing southeast.
-Detailed pixel work showing rust textures and welding spots.
-The base fits neatly into an isometric tile grid.

-Hurda (Scrap) - Para Birimi İkonu
-Konsept: UI için çok küçük, okunaklı bir piksel yığını.

-Prompt: [STYLE PREFIX] Small pixel art UI icon for currency.
-A minimalist pixel pile of rusty gears, bent pipes, and metal scraps.
-Clear silhouette, readable even at small size.

-2. KULELER (İzometrik Pixel Art)
-Not: Kulelerin oyun içinde bir yöne bakması gerekir.
-Genellikle izometrik oyunlarda "aşağı-sağa" (Southeast) veya "aşağı-sola" (Southwest) bakarlar.
-Tutarlılık için hepsini güneydoğuya (Southeast) baktırıyorum.

-Civata Kulesi (Bolt Tower)
+Global Style Modifier (Append to all):

+Top-down 2D pixel art game asset, directly overhead bird's eye view (90-degree angle), dieselpunk aesthetic, rusty metal textures, industrial grime, low resolution, jagged edges, no anti-aliasing, pixel-perfect, desaturated palette (rust orange, olive green, slate grey), isolated on white background

+1. BASE & CURRENCY (Top-Down)
+Main Garage:

+Prompt: Top-down view of a large main garage building.
+Focus on the rooftop details: rusty corrugated iron sheets patched together, vents, and a helipad-like marking.
+Smoking chimneys visible from above.
+Reinforced roof spikes.
+Rectangular footprint fits a tile grid.
+[Global Style Modifier]

+Currency Icon (Scrap):

+Prompt: Top-down view UI icon, a scattered pile of scrap metal.
+Rusty gears lying flat, bent pipes, and metal shards seen from above.
+High contrast, clear silhouette.
+[Global Style Modifier]

+2. TURRETS (Top-Down, Facing Southeast)
+Bolt Tower:

-Prompt: [STYLE PREFIX] Isometric pixel art turret sprite, facing Southeast.
-A crude rapid-fire weapon built from an old engine block and rusty pipes mounted on a tripod.
-Pixelated ammo belt feeding bolts into the mechanism.
-Barrel angled slightly down.
+Prompt: Top-down view of a turret weapon facing Southeast.
+The top of a V8 engine block is visible.
+Two parallel rusty pipes (barrels) pointing towards the bottom-right corner.
+An ammo belt feeding into the mechanism from the side.
+Tripod legs barely visible underneath.
+[Global Style Modifier]

-Anahtar Fırlatıcı (Wrench Launcher)
-Prompt: [STYLE PREFIX] Isometric pixel art heavy turret sprite, facing Southeast.
-A bulky catapult mechanism made of pixelated iron girders and heavy springs.
-Loaded with a large, rusty pixel monkey wrench ready to launch.
-Looks heavy and industrial within the pixel grid.

-Yağlama Kulesi (Oil Tower)
-Prompt: [STYLE PREFIX] Isometric pixel art support tower sprite.
-A rusted miniature oil derrick structure.
-Black pixel goo (motor oil) is spraying from nozzles around its base, creating a pixelated sludge puddle on the imaginary ground around the tower.

-3. DÜŞMANLAR (İzometrik Pixel Art Sprite'ları)
-Not: Düşmanlar yolda hareket edeceği için, onları "izometrik bir yolda ilerliyormuş gibi" (3/4 görünüm) çizdirmek en iyisidir.
+Wrench Launcher:

+Prompt: Top-down view of a heavy artillery turret facing Southeast.
+A sturdy rectangular base with a large catapult arm drawn back.
+A giant rusty monkey wrench is loaded in the cradle, pointing Southeast.
+Heavy springs visible from above.
+[Global Style Modifier]

+Oil Tower:

+Prompt: Top-down view of a support tower.
+Top of a rusty oil derrick structure.
+A square base surrounded by a spreading black pool of motor oil (sludge).
+Dark liquid stains radiating outward.
+[Global Style Modifier]

+3. ENEMIES (Top-Down, Moving Southeast)
-Cross Motor (Cross Motorcycle)
+Cross Motorcycle:
-Prompt: [STYLE PREFIX] Isometric pixel art enemy sprite, motorcycle moving Southeast.
-A stripped-down post-apocalyptic motocross bike with small pixel spikes and armor plates.
-Rider in pixelated ragged gear.
-Small puffs of pixel smoke from the exhaust behind it.

-Zırhlı Kamyon (Armored Truck)
-Prompt: [STYLE PREFIX] Isometric pixel art enemy sprite, large truck moving Southeast.
-A massive semi-truck completely covered in makeshift pixel scrap armor, spikes, and reinforced bumpers.
-Thick black pixel smoke rising from vertical exhausts.
-Occupies multiple tiles in width due to its size.

-Pervaneli Uçak (Propeller Plane)
-Prompt: [STYLE PREFIX] Isometric pixel art flying enemy sprite, moving Southeast.
-A ramshackle propeller plane patched with different colored pixel metal sheets.
-Large pixel propeller on the nose.
-Looks unstable.
-Shadow is NOT included in the sprite.
+Prompt: Top-down view of an enemy motorcycle moving Southeast.
+Visible elements: The rider's helmet and shoulders, the handlebars, and the top of the fuel tank.
+The bike is angled diagonally towards bottom-right.
+A thin trail of pixelated smoke behind the exhaust.
+[Global Style Modifier]

+Armored Truck:

+Prompt: Top-down view of a massive enemy semi-truck moving Southeast.
+Focus on the long rectangular roof of the trailer and the cab.
+Roof covered in scrap metal armor plates and spikes.
+Smoke puffing from vertical exhaust pipes seen as circles from above.
+[Global Style Modifier]

+Propeller Plane:

+Prompt: Top-down view of a flying enemy plane moving Southeast.
+Layout shows the full wingspan and fuselage from above.
+Patched metal sheets on wings.
+The spinning propeller at the nose is a blurred pixel circle.
+[Global Style Modifier]